 There is no routine test for herpes if you don’t have symptoms.
 If you do have symptoms it is diagnosed by a doctor or nurse looking at the affected area and taking a swab which is then sent to the laboratory for testing.

 Herpes is not curable; however, it can be managed well with anti-viral medication (in Australia these are: Valtrex®, Famvir®, and Zovirax®).

 These medications are considered safe and are well tolerated by most people.
 Treatment for a first episode is usually given for 10 days.

-People who only have one or two episodes may not require treatment, however if you have more frequent episodes ongoing treatment is advised.
+If you only have one or two episodes you may not require treatment, however if you have more frequent episodes ongoing treatment is advised.
 Ongoing treatment can be used in one of two ways:

-Episodic treatment: where a short course of the medication is used at the first sign of symptoms.
+Episodic treatment: where a short course of the medication is used from the first sign of symptoms.
 This reduces how long the episode lasts and makes it milder.

 Suppressive treatment: where the antiviral medication is taken daily on an ongoing basis to reduce the recurrence of episodes.

 Relief of discomfort: Any uncomfortable or painful symptoms can also be relieved by:

 - Using a pain-relieving medication such as paracetamol or ibuprofen

 - Applying an ice pack to the affected area